latristain/FloydAlgorithm/README.md

 4. Performance.py --- This module compares the performance of the recursive vs. imperative model.

 ### Credits
-The recursive model is an adaptation of the following web page. https://favtutor.com/blogs/floyd-warshall-algorithm The imperative model that was used was a collaboration of Dr Brett Dury of the University of Liverpool.
+The recursive model is an adaptation of the code of following web page. https://favtutor.com/blogs/floyd-warshall-algorithm The imperative model that was used was a collaboration of Dr Brett Dury of the University of Liverpool.